leegal1992/learningsteps-terraform/README.md

 ![Backup copied to the VM](./screenshots/46a-backup-copied.png)

-*Backup file transferred to the VM, the only place with network access to the now-private database.*

 ```bash
 psql "host=psql-lee.postgres.database.azure.com user=psqladmin dbname=learning_journal sslmode=require" -f /tmp/learningsteps_backup.sql
 ```

 ![Restore executed](./screenshots/46b-restore-executed.png)

-*Restore completes; COPY 2 confirms both seeded journal entries were successfully restored.
-The numerous "no privileges were granted" warnings are expected and harmless - they relate to internal PostgreSQL system-catalog grants that Azure's managed service does not permit re-granting, and do not affect application data.*
+The restore printed a lot of warnings about privileges not being granted, but those are just about internal PostgreSQL system objects that Azure's managed service does not let you re-grant, they do not affect the actual application data.
+The important line was COPY 2, confirming both seeded journal entries came back.

-Isolation was then verified by repeating Step 1's exact connection attempt from outside the VNet:
+To check the isolation actually worked, I ran the exact same connection attempt from before, from outside the VNet.

 ```bash
 psql "host=psql-lee.postgres.database.azure.com user=psqladmin dbname=learning_journal sslmode=require"